 No. The documents referenced are for “educational purposes only and provides guidelines regarding Oracle’s policies”.
 The footnotes at the bottom of each document will provide the appropriate information on how it can and should be used.
 We are expecting an update to the Oracle Master Agreements and contracts customers sign to account for this change and will confirm as soon as is available.How does this impact Named User Plus licenses

 “Standard Named User Plus licensing applies, including counting the minimums where applicable.”
 Source: http://www.oracle.com/us/corporate/pricing/cloud-licensing-070579.pdfWhat do I do if I am about to invest in AWS or Azure to run Oracle workloads?

 Discuss the situation with your trusted Oracle Partner and they can provide advice and guidance on how best to size and shape your Cloud environment to minimise greater cost impact.
-Oracle have an alternative Cloud solution, which if it wasn’t before, is now certainly much more cost effective for running Oracle workloads.
-Finally, Oracle also have a Cloud offering where you don’t need to bring your own licenses (PaaS) therefore this might be even more cost effective for customers when using Oracle support budgets for new investments.
+Oracle have an alternative Cloud solution, which if it wasn’t before, is now certainly much more cost-effective for running Oracle workloads.
+Finally, Oracle also has a Cloud offering where you don’t need to bring your own licenses (PaaS) therefore this might be even more cost-effective for customers when using Oracle support budgets for new investments.

 Author: Jon Lingard

 Bio: Jon is a member of the Oracle sales team and works with customers from start-ups, SMEs to large corporations to gain maximum value from their investment in Oracle technology.
 Jon works with the technical and development teams to shape solutions based on customer demands and develops long lasting customer relationships based on his open and trustworthy approach.